Captain January (1936 film): Production

 The movie was the first to use the new sound stage 20th Century Fox dedicated to Will Rogers in 1935.
 Temple learned her multiplication tables while doing the tap dance sequence down the spiral staircase.
 There were two notable animal rights abuses on the set during the making of this movie.
 In the famous Codfish Ball sequence, real lobsters were used on the set as a prop but were deemed potentially hazardous and were cooked and repainted their natural red color.
 In another scene, a live crane was brought in.
 The bird kept pecking at Temple's eyes, however and as a way of solving this problem, nails were driven through the webbing of the crane's feet, anchoring it to the ground.
 The bird was brought from Florida by a bird fancier and stood 4 ft tall, with grey colored plumage desirable for filming.
 The bird mimicked movements from its trainer to achieve the dancing effect and was rewarded with fish when the movements were followed correctly.

 Temple performed unintentional ad-lib during a scene with co-stars Kibbee and Summerville as they burlesqued the sextette from Lucia.
-Temple struggled to hit the high notes needed during the musical number and shooting was about to be halted when Template found a note she was unable to reach.
+Temple struggled to hit the high notes needed during the musical number and shooting was about to be halted when Temple found a note she was unable to reach.
 She conveyed frustration and proclaimed "it's too high, too high" in timing with the music, before continuing once the notes dropped back to a range she could handle.
 Director David Butler liked the naturalness of the scene and felt this was more preferable than a perfect rendition and accepted the take without any changes.

 In a scene with Buddy Ebsen near the water, Shirley was originally bare-chested.
 However, complaints from a woman's organization led to the scene being remade with Shirley wearing a top.